130 S. Ninth Street, Suite 960

 The Midwifery Institute at Jefferson is committed to ensuring access to accredited, graduate education in midwifery to a diverse pool of qualified applicants.
 The Midwifery Institute at Jefferson is currently the only distance learning program offering the CM option to a national pool of qualified candidates.
 Because this credential is not yet widely recognized, students who take this educational pathway are true pioneers in the discipline.
 While we encourage all students to join their state professional association affiliate, this is particularly important for anyone considering the CM pathway.

-The program is available as a part or full-time program, starting during the spring or fall semester.
+The CM pathway is part of our accredited Master of Science and Post-Graduate certificate programs, starting during the spring or fall semester.

 About the Pathway Program